duneanalytics/docs/docs/query/Old-Query-Engines/index.md

 ??? question "Will Postgres and SparkSQL still be around for a while?"

     PostgreSQL and SparkSQL are being deprecated and will be replaced by DuneSQL.
-After **18/08/2023**, queries running on either SparkSQL or PostgreSQL will no longer be updated.
-You will still be able to access the data from your queries, but there won't be any new data added to your query results and they will stop executing.
-Query code will still be available to you, but you will not be able to edit it.
+After **30/07/2023**, queries running on either SparkSQL or PostgreSQL will no longer be updated.
+You will still be able to access the last execution result from your queries, but there won't be any new data added to your query results and they will stop executing.
+The Query code will still be available to you, but you will not be able to edit it.

 ??? question "What happens with Spellbook?
 Can I still contribute?"